Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Why Supervised Learning is Needed?

 As a result, the receiver correctly estimates the transmitted symbol vector as $\hat{\bf x}[5] = {\bf x}_3$.

-{\bf Remark 1 (Connection to Supervised Learning):} We can interpret the proposed framework through the lens of a classification problem in supervised learning.
-The determination of the mapping function $f$ using the training examples $({\bf y}_k,{\bf x}_k)$ for $k\in\{1,2,3,4\}$ is equivalent to the design of a classifier $f: \mathcal{Y}_{\rm t} \rightarrow \mathcal{K}$ by using the training set $\mathcal{T} = \{({\bf y}_k,{\bf x}_k) | k \in \{1,2,3,4\}\}$.
-Here, the index of the symbol vector and the received signal correspond to a class label and a feature vector, respectively.
-In this regard, the classifier $f$ serves as the detection rule, because the index of the symbol vector for the received signal ${\bf y}[n]$, $n \ge 5$, is detected as $k^\star [n] = f({\bf y}[n])$.
+{\bf Remark 1} (Connection to supervised learning){\bf .} We can interpret the framework introduced in the above example through the lens of a classification problem in supervised learning.
+The determination of the mapping function $f$ using the training examples $({\bf y}_k,{\bf x}_k)$ for $k\!\in\!\mathcal{K}$ is equivalent to the design of a classifier $f: \mathcal{Y}_{\rm t} \!\rightarrow\! \mathcal{K}$ by using the training set $\mathcal{T} \!=\! \{({\bf y}_k,{\bf x}_k) | k \!\in\! \mathcal{K} \}$.
+Here, the index of the symbol vector and the quantized vector correspond to a class label and a feature vector, respectively.
+In this regard, the classifier $f$ serves as the detection rule, because the index of the transmitted symbol vector for the received quantized vector ${\bf y}[n]$, $n \!\ge\!
+5$, is detected as $k^\star [n] \!=\! f({\bf y}[n])$.
 As a result, designing a good detection rule that accurately detects the symbol vector is equivalent to designing a good classifier that correctly assigns the class label.